-Ginette Maillé has been Vice-President, Finance and Administration and Chief Financial Officer at Aéroports de Montréal since April 2017.
+Ginette Maillé is a corporate director.
+She was Executive Vice-President and Special Advisor to the President and CEO at Aéroports de Montréal from July 2023 until December 2023.
+Prior to that appointment, she served as Vice-President, Finance and Administration and Chief Financial Officer.
 She has more than 30 years of financial, operational and strategic experience in startups and large companies, both private and publicly listed (TSX and NASDAQ), operating nationally and internationally.
 In particular, she was with Yellow Pages Ltd. for 14 years, where she held the position of Vice-President and Chief Accounting Officer to later be promoted to Executive Vice-President and Chief Financial Officer.
-She has also held several management positions in the field of information technology, particularly in the area of digital transformation.
+She has also held management positions in the field of information technology, particularly in the area of digital transformation.
 She sat on the board of Financial Executives International Canada (Quebec chapter) from 2014 to 2017.
-Ms. Maillé is currently a member of the Board of Directors of La Fondation Le Chaînon.
-A Chartered Professional Accountant, Ms. Maillé holds a Bachelor of Accounting Science from Université du Québec à Montréal and has her ICD.D title from the Institute of Corporate Directors.
+Ms. Maillé is currently a member of the Boards of Directors of La Fondation Le Chaînon and of Association d'entraide Le Chaînon inc. A Chartered Professional Accountant, Ms. Maillé holds a Bachelor of Accounting Science from Université du Québec à Montréal and has her ICD.D designation from the Institute of Corporate Directors.

 Monique Mercier is a corporate director.
 She is also a Senior Advisor with the law firm Bennett Jones.
 During her career, she has held various executive roles in the telecommunications and technology industry.
 From 2014 until she retired in December 2018, she held the position of Executive Vice-President, Corporate Affairs and Chief Legal and Governance Officer at TELUS.
 She oversaw legal and regulatory affairs, government relations, media, real estate and sustainable development.
 She began her career at Stikeman Elliott as a tax lawyer in 1984.
 She then worked at BCE and Bell Canada International before joining Emergis in 1999, which was acquired by TELUS in 2008.
 Ms. Mercier previously sat on the Board of Directors of the Bank of Canada.
 She gives back to the community through her involvement on the Board of Directors of the Thoracic Surgery Research Foundation of Montreal.
 Ms. Mercier holds a degree from the Faculty of Law at Université de Montréal and a master's degree in political science from Oxford University, where she was awarded the prestigious Commonwealth Scholarship.
 In June 2018, Ms. Mercier received a Lifetime Achievement Award at the Canadian General Counsel Awards.
 In 2017, she received the title of Emeritus Lawyer from the Quebec Bar.
-In 2016, she was honoured as Woman of the Year by the organization Women in Communications and Technology (WCT).
+In 2016, she was honoured as Woman of the Year by Women in Communications and Technology (WCT).
 In 2015, she was inducted into the Hall of Fame of the Women's Executive Network Top 100 Most Powerful Women in Canada.
-Ms. Mercier sits on the Board of Directors of TMX Group Limited, Alamos Gold Inc. and Innergex Renewable Energy Inc.
+Ms. Mercier also sits on the Board of Directors of Innergex Renewable Energy Inc., Alamos Gold Inc. and TMX Group Limited.